catalyst-cloud/catalystcloud-docs/source/cloud-orchestration.rst

         flavor: { get_param: flavor }
         user_data_format: RAW

-If your tenant has multiple private networks then the above example will fail to start an instance - you need to specify which private network to attach to:
+If your tenant has multiple private networks, then the above example will fail to start an instance - you need to specify which private network to attach to:

 .. code-block:: yaml